odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 #### Transaction handling example

 Don't use the transaction handler directly within a repository.
-Instead you should orchestrate all transactions one layer above, in a service class
+Instead you should orchestrate all transactions one layer above, in a service class.

 **Example**